-The Company's liquidity and capital resources are generated and generally available through its \$525 million credit facility maturing in July 2016, a \$100 million credit facility maturing in December 2015, through cash flows from operations, investment sales, prepayments of senior and subordinated loans, income earned on investments and cash equivalents, and periodic follow-on equity and/or debt offerings.
-As of December 31, 2012, we had a total of \$310.5 million of unused borrowing capacity under our revolving credit facilities, subject to borrowing base limits.
+The Company's liquidity and capital resources are generated and generally available through its Credit Facility maturing in September 2021, through cash flows from operations, investment sales, prepayments of senior and subordinated loans, income earned on investments and cash equivalents, and periodic follow-on equity and/or debt offerings.
+As of March 31, 2018, we had a total of \$145.5 million of unused borrowing capacity under the Credit Facility, subject to borrowing base limits.

 We may from time to time issue equity and/or debt securities in either public or private offerings.
 The issuance of such securities will depend on future market conditions, funding needs and other factors and there can be no assurance that any such issuance will occur or be successful.
-The primary use of existing funds and any funds raised in the future is expected to be for investments in portfolio companies, repayment of indebtedness, cash distributions to our shareholders, or for other general corporate purposes.
+The primary uses of existing funds and any funds raised in the future is expected to be for investments in portfolio companies, repayment of indebtedness, cash distributions to our shareholders, or for other general corporate purposes.